 “The workshop”, explains Bill, was one of many that once stood on the site.
 Dating from the early days of Oamaru Harbour, the sheds were built around the 1870s or 80s and were used for the likes of blacksmithing and carpentry.
 To Bill, they epitomise the interconnectedness of crafts, with one occupation supporting the other.

 “Trugs,” Bill tells me, “are quintessentially English.”
 There is no style of trug other than the English trug.
-People may attach the word ‘trug’ to other receptacles but that is taking a liberty.
+People may attach the word ‘trug’ to other receptacles but that is taking liberty.
 By definition, a trug is a curved, planked, nailed basket with a bark-covered handle and rim.
-Originally, trugs hailed from Sussex in Southern England where they were made from willow which was grown and coppiced widely – in fact willow was grown all over Southern England right up to middle of 20th century.
-It was as people at last had the spare hours for ‘pastimes’ instead of non-stop labouring, that trugs came into their own.
+Originally, trugs hailed from Sussex in Southern England where they were made from willow which was grown and coppiced widely – in fact, willow was grown all over Southern England right up to the middle of the 20th century.
+It was as people, at last, had the spare hours for ‘pastimes’ instead of non-stop labouring, that trugs came into their own.